bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 #### "Shroud man is too tall"

-Some shroud skeptics say the body image on the shroud "is unusually tall, compared to the average height of a first-century Jewish man."[^cserhati-2020]  However, estimates of the height range from 162 cm (5' 3½") to 187 cm (6' 1½"),[^crispino-1979] with a more recent and detailed estimate of 174±2 cm (5'8.5" +-1").[^fanti-1999]
+Some shroud skeptics say the body image on the shroud "is unusually tall, compared to the average height of a first-century Jewish man."[^cserhati-2020]  However, estimates of the body image height range from 162 cm (5' 3½") to 187 cm (6' 1½"),[^crispino-1979] with a more recent and detailed estimate of 174±2 cm (5'8.5" +-1").[^fanti-1999]

 Of 10 male skeletal remains found near Jerusalem from the second temple period, one was about as tall (170 to 178cm, 5'7" to 5'10") and one was taller (181 cm, 6').
 The average height of all 10 males was 167 cm (5'6").[^lynn-1980:a]